 3. Are Zoos Beneficial to Animals in Any Way?

-An interesting debate topics for kids, this theme would help kids explore their views about the freedom of animals.
-This will reach a conflict point where conservation of animals versus making them a showpiece for humans to observe will clash with each other.
+An interesting debate topic for kids, this theme would help kids explore their views about the freedom of animals.
+This will reach a conflict point where the conservation of animals versus making them a showpiece for humans to observe will clash with each other.

 Sporting events keep taking place all the time, and Olympics are one of the biggest in that regard.
 They bring all the countries together and participate in a competitive event that ends up strengthening the bonds.
 However, the various funds invested in making the event a success can very well be invested in so many other global issues plaguing us today.
 Kids are sure to come up with some interesting points on this.

 5. Does There Need to Be a Change in the Age for Voting?

 With the digital penetration reaching a significant point today, there is a massive shift in the age when people begin to become more aware of their country and its politics.
 While one side might argue that reducing the age will allow more youth to choose the leaders they want, others might say that the current age is appropriate, as voting calls for maturity.

 6. Should the School Hours Shift to Be Later in the Day?